Shak2000/GuessingGames/README.md

    - **Administrative Information**: County, parish, borough, state, prefecture, province, department, region, territory, canton, voivodeship, autonomous community, and other administrative divisions
    - **Population Information**: City population when available
    - **Founding Information**: Year founded when available
+   - **Notable People**: Clickable blue links to search famous residents in Person Game
+   - **Notable Events**: Clickable red links to search historical events in Event Game ✨ **NEW**
+   - **Notable Businesses**: Clickable green links to search companies in Business Game ✨ **NEW**
    - **Wikipedia Link**: Direct link to the city's Wikipedia page
    - **Explanation Box**: The AI's reasoning in a gray box below
 4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
 5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Explore Related Content**: Click any notable person, event, or business to automatically search in the respective game
-6. **Victory**: When the AI guesses correctly, you'll see a victory message!
+7. **Victory**: When the AI guesses correctly, you'll see a victory message!
-7. **New Game**: Start fresh anytime by entering new information
+8. **New Game**: Start fresh anytime by entering new information

 ### Guess the Historical Event Game
 1. **Enter Information**: Type information about a historical event in the text area